pliniker/pliniker.github.io/_drafts/2016-12-05-dispatchers.md

 x86 or debug builds, making this a non-option as long as Rust does not explicitly support TCO.

-If the FSM or VM is particularly small, unrolling the dispatch loop may be an option as it does give a performance increase on most architectures.
+If the FSM or VM is particularly small, unrolling the dispatch loop may be an option as it does give a performance increase under _Unpredictable_ circumstances.

 With respect to computed gotos for threaded dispatch, in my opinion it should be possible to encapsulate the inline assembly in macros that could be imported from a crate.
 Because inline assembly is required, this cannot currently be done in stable Rust.
 Compiler support beyond inline assembly and possibly procedural macros should not be required.

+It seems there may be [some work][10] involved before inline assembly can be stabilized.

 If targeting modern high-performance Intel architectures, dispatch method may make little difference.
 Any other architecture, however, may benefit from dispatch method optimization.